Legal Help Online Dashboard

 Some news reports have called out examples of legal misinformation online, that might take the form of scams or conspiracy theories.

-2. Specific, detailed, actionable information about rights, process, and services
+2. Specific, detailed, actionable information about rights, processes, and services

 A website should give a person specific actions they can take to address their problem.